Learning how to speak to personal training clients is an important part of your role as a fitness professional.

 When there are dozens of gyms around town and independent personal trainers to choose from, you need every advantage to wisely market yourself to clients.
 In fact, many clients are now expecting their gyms and personal trainers to meet their fitness needs through technology.

-With Exercise.com’s All-in-One Business Software, you get state-of-the-art technology that takes the brunt of managerial duties so you can stay engaged with your clients.
+With Exercise.com Business Software, you get state-of-the-art technology that takes the brunt of managerial duties so you can stay engaged with your clients.

 Our comprehensive software platform allows you to design workouts, introduce new exercises with videos, track client progress, moderate paperwork, billing, and scheduling, and communicate with your client through the web and app, and much more!